humanmade/altis-documentation/other-docs/guides/how-to-submit-a-bug-report.md

 Bugs happen, and we’re here to support you, should you find a bug in Altis.

-To get the most out of support and to help our product team, there are some requirements for a bug report that must be met, in order for us to help you with your issue.
+To help our product team understand your issue, there are some requirements for a bug report that must be met.
+This allows our team to know how to both identify the problem, and whether it has been resolved.

 When [filing a bug report](./getting-help-with-altis.md) please provide all of the following:
 ## Test Results.